 from the National Highway Traffic Safety Administration (NHTSA) reveal

 - Texas led the nation in 2012 with 1,296 alcohol-impaired traffic deaths

 - 25,671 reported alcohol-related crashes

-have represented many victims and families whose lives were forever changed
+personal injury lawyers have represented many victims and families whose lives were forever

 auto accidents, including those caused by drunk drivers.
 As driving under the influence